UnityExtractor-rs/UnityExtrator/description.md

-## UnityExtractor v0.1.2
+# UnityExtractor v0.1.3

-## :bug: Bug Fix
+## :sparkles: What's new

-- fix: preview image overflow
+- using New Logo